worldbank/counting-people-climate-risk/README.md

 ## Overview

-People at high risk from climate-related hazards are defined as those exposed to any hazard and vulnerable to experiencing losses for the Vision Indicator.
+For the Vision Indicator, people at high risk from climate-related hazards are defined as those exposed to any hazard and vulnerable to experiencing losses, using a set of agreed thresholds.

-Four climate-related hazard events are considered:
+Exposure to four climate-related hazard events is currently considered:
 * **Agricultural droughts**
 * **Floods**
 * **Heatwaves**
 * **Tropical cyclones**

-Seven dimensions of vulnerability are considered:
+Data on seven dimensions of vulnerability are used:
 | **Unable to cope**               | **Physically vulnerable**                   |
 |----------------------------------|---------------------------------------------|
 | 💰 Low income                     | 🚰 No access to water                        |